g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 ## Conclusion

-To summarize it all - we're spending more time on implementation, since we need to write all these schemas, xml manipulators, etc, but saving much more time on maintaining the code and making it more readable.
+To summarize it all - we're spending more time on implementation, since we need to write all these schemas, xml manipulators, etc., but saving much more time on maintaining the code and making it more readable.
 But you always should think about the balance between the cost of implementing and cost of maintaining:
 I'd never use XML language for simple data messages, e.g. if by business requirements